edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 Web UI
 ------

-Go to http://localhost:5000 for the Swagger UI (this takes a minute to load)
+Go to http://localhost:5000 for the Swagger UI

 This alpha version just provides some sample helm commands.
 Chart download, install and list releases as web services